Pro-phet123/LikeLogic-Engine/README.md

 ## Dataset

-The application utilizes a dataset of Facebook post interactions containing 1226 features and 34,328 entries.
+The application utilizes a sample of a dataset gotten from Kaggle of Facebook post interactions, it containing 1226 features and 34,328 entries.

 ## Model